-19. Competition Day Rules
+20. Competition Day Rules

-- 19.1.PPE: Each team must provide the appropriate personal protective equipment (PPE) for use in the preparation "pit" area, as identified in their EDP and must use them properly.
-This includes lab coats, safety glasses, gloves, face shields, and hearing protection.
-The personal protective equipment must be used appropriately by all team members depending on the hazards encountered during the chemical preparation. - 19.2.Labeling Containers.
+- 20.1.
+PPE: Each team must provide the appropriate personal protective equipment (PPE) for use in the preparation "pit" area, as identified in their EDP and must use them properly.
+This includes lab coats, safety glasses, gloves, face shields, dust mask for handling materials that can produce aerosols, and hearing protection.
+The personal protective equipment must be used appropriately by all team members depending on the hazards encountered during the chemical preparation. - 20.2.
+Labeling Containers.
 All containers with chemicals, including bottles, beakers, syringes and plastic bags must be properly labeled.
 The label must minimally include the name of the chemical(s), and the name of the team.
-See Appendix B for more information on chemical labeling. - 19.3.
+See Appendix B for more information on chemical labeling. - 20.3.
 Spill Containment at Table.
 All chemical pouring or mixing in the preparation area must be done with spill containment.
-The team must use a large tray

-- compatible with the chemicals, with a volume large enough to hold the chemical quantities. - 19.4.Chemical Distribution.
-All chemicals will be made available to the teams in the chemical preparation area at least one (1) hour prior to the performance competition. - 20.
+The team must use a large tray compatible with the chemicals, with a volume large enough to hold the chemical quantities. - 20.4.
+Chemical Distribution.
+All chemicals will be made available to the teams in the chemical preparation area at least one (1) hour prior to the performance competition. - 21.
 Requesting Assistance.
 There is no restriction on requesting assistance for safety related matters.
 Teams are encouraged to request additional safety assistance from their faculty advisor, other faculty members, other universities, other teams, and professional practitioners in industry and elsewhere.